quixio/quix-docs/docs/get-started/what-is-kafka.md

 * **High throughput and low latency**: Kafka is optimized for high throughput and low latency, making it suitable for real-time stream processing applications.

-* **Persistent Storage**: Kafka persists messages to disk, providing durability and enabling message replay in case of failures or system crashes.
+* **Persistent storage**: Kafka persists messages to disk, providing durability and enabling message replay in case of failures or system crashes.

-* **Stream Processing**: Quix includes the Quix Streams client library that enables developers to build stream processing applications in Python, that leverage Kafka, enabling real-time data processing and analytics.
+* **Stream processing**: Quix includes the Quix Streams client library that enables developers to build stream processing applications in Python, that leverage Kafka, enabling real-time data processing and analytics.

 * **Integration**: Kafka has robust integration capabilities, supporting connectors for integrating with various data sources and sinks such as databases, messaging systems, and analytics platforms.